rajgupta-ml/TLE-assignment/readme.md

 [ x ] -> Add Cron Job (Frontend)
 [ x ] -> Add Email Templating (Frontend)
 [ X ] -> Why Edit is Taking too much time to render
-[ ] -> Save the Cron Jobs and email templates
+[ X ] -> Save the Cron Jobs and email templates
 [  ] -> Sync Time Stamp should be shown in the table
 [  ] -> Add toast
 [ X ] -> Add theme switch
 [ x ] -> Writing the Header analytics
-[ ] -> How many time an email has been send to a user [ ] -> disable email notification
+[ X ] -> How many time an email has been send to a user [ ] -> disable email notification
 [ ] -> When Data is syncing check the inactive users and user whom to send email then send the email
 [  ] -> When Downloading the Data onto CSV it should Fetch all the user data.